ElegantSeries/ElegantAlarm/README.md

 # ElegantAlarm
-An elegant alarm, nothing else.
+An elegant alarm with simple functions and elegent interfaces... nothing else.